kdnguyenx/rambo-bot/README.md

-# RAMBO bot
+# rambo-bot
-Our Discord bot, its name is Rambo
+My Discord bot, its name is Rambo

 ## Requirements
 In able to run project, make sure `node 18.16.0` or above is installed.